aembke/fred.rs/CONTRIBUTING.md

 * If TLS features are disabled the TLS type aliases become references to the TCP types.
 * The writer half exposes 2 functions for sending frames to the socket: [feed](https://docs.rs/futures/0.3.16/futures/sink/trait.SinkExt.html#method.feed) and [send](https://docs.rs/futures/0.3.16/futures/sink/trait.SinkExt.html#method.send). `send` flushes the socket and `feed` does not.
 The client will use `send` under any of the following conditions:
   1. There are no queued commands following the current command.
-  2. The [global max number of fed commands](src/globals.rs) was reached.
+  2. The max number of fed commands (`max_feed_count`) was reached.
 In this case the client will use `send` once and reset the feed counter.
   3. The current command is QUIT or SHUTDOWN.
   4. The current command ends a transaction.
   5. The client has pipelining disabled.